 The Louisiana Endowment for the Humanities offers grants to support projects that provide access to the humanities for citizens in Louisiana.
-These small grants range from $500 to $5,000.
+Our Rebirth grant stream offers awards that range from $500 to $5,000.
 Eligible projects include new and continuing scholarly research about Louisiana, public humanities programs that involve audience participation and discussion, documentary photography and radio projects, digital humanities projects including websites and online documentation of Louisiana history and culture, assistance with publication projects and humanities-based educational initiatives.
 Special emphasis is given to projects that generate new content that can be incorporated into 64 Parishes magazine.

-The next Rebirth Grants application will be open in summer July 1, 2019 and close August 31, 2020.
+The next Rebirth grant application will be open in summer July 1, 2019 and close August 31, 2020.
 Stay tuned for 2020 workshop announcements.

 All LEH Rebirth Grants are subject to the same review process, which begins with the staff evaluating proposals prior to submitting them to the Grant Review Committee (GRC), which is comprised of LEH board members and Louisiana scholars.
 The GRC makes comments in four categories: